fdifrison/intergalacticGuidesForCoders/Database&DataStream/Apache_Kafka/Manual_ApacheKafka.md

 * `acks=0` producers won't wait for any confirmation (possible data loss), but the network overhead is minimized (faster)
 * `acks=1` producers will wait only the confirmation from the leader broker (limited data loss); there is no guarantee of replication
 * `acks=all` (or -1) producers will wait for confirmation from both leaders and replicas (no data loss)
-  * goes hand-to-hand with the `min.insync.replica=2` option; if = 1 only the nroker leader needs to succesfully ack, if = 2 (suggested, together with a replication factor of 3) at least also one replica needs to ack (and so on)
+  * goes hand-to-hand with the `min.insync.replica=2` option; if = 1 only the broker leader needs to successfully ack, if = 2 (suggested, together with a replication factor of 3) at least also one replica needs to ack (and so on)

 In summary, when `acks=all` with `repliction.factor=N` and `min.insync.replicas=M` we can tolerate `N-M` broker loss to have the topic still available